ToGanz/odin-facebook/README.md

 This project contains the core pieces of facebook, which include – users, profiles, “friending”, posts, news feed, and “liking”.
 The sign-in is implemented by using Devise.

 ###  The main takeaways of this app were:
- - authenticaion with the devise gem
+ - authenticaion with the devise gem and omniauth
  - associations for the friendship model

 The app isn't finished yet.